Quito and 5 Day Coral I & II Cruise – Southern Galapagos Islands

 Day 2 (Tue): City Tour of Quito-Middle of the World.

-Day 3 (Wed): Quito-San Cristobal Airport-Interpretation Center-Tijeretas Hill (San Cristobal).
+Day 3 (Wed): Quito-San Cristobal Airport-Interpretation Center-Frigatebird Hill (San Cristobal Island).

-Day 4 (Thu): Cerro Brujo-Pitt Point & Pitt Islet (San Cristobal).
+Day 4 (Thu): Kicker Rock & Cerro Brujo-Punta Pitt (San Cristobal Island).

-Day 6 (Sat): Cormorant Point-Devil’s Crown-Champion-Post Office (Floreana).
+Day 6 (Sat): Punta Cormorant-Champion-Post Office (Floreana Island).

-Post Office (wet landing).
+Post Office.
+Wet landing.
 Located on the north side of Floreana, the bay was named because in 1793 Captain James Colnett installed a wooden barrel which served as an informal post office for sailors passing through, who would take letters with them back to their destinations.
-Today, visitors continue the tradition by placing unstamped postcards inside the barrel, hoping that some other traveler, going to the letter’s destination, will take it back for free.
+Today, visitors continue the tradition by placing unstamped postcards inside the barrel, hoping that some other traveler, going to the letter destination, will take it back for free.
 The chances are that the letter posted can take a long time to arrive at its destination.
 However, there have been cases where it has arrived before the sender.

-Here, you may encounter Darwin’s finches, Yellow Warbler and Lava Lizards and have great snorkeling opportunities with Green Pacific Sea Turtles.
-The island is also best known for its endemic vegetation: Scalesia villosa, Lecocarpus Pinnatifidus, and the Galapagos Milkwort.
+You may also encounter Darwin’s finches, Yellow Warbler and Lava Lizards.
+Great snorkeling opportunities with Green Pacific Sea Turtles.
+As well, the island is best known for its endemic vegetation: Scalesia villosa, Lecocarpus Pinnatifidus, and the Galapagos Milkwort.
 Snorkelers can practice on the main beach among playful sea lions.
-(Duration: 30 minute hike/one hour snorkeling).
 Overnight aboard the ship.
 (B,L,D)

-Day 7 (Sun): Highlands Tortoise Reserve (Santa Cruz)-Baltra Airport-Quito.
+Day 7 (Sun): Highlands Tortoise Reserve (Santa Cruz Island)-Baltra Airport-Quito.

-After the visit, you will be transferred to the airport for your flight to Quito.
+After the visit, you will be transferred to Baltra Airport for your flight to Quito.
 Upon arrival, you will be transferred to your hotel.
 Overnight in Quito.
 (B)

 Day 8 (Mon): Quito.